Military history of African Americans: Black Americans in the Navy

 During the Attack on Pearl Harbor, Doris Miller, the valiant Navy mess attendant, who, with no weapons training at all, grabbed an anti-aircraft gun and started firing upon Japanese aircraft until he ran out of ammunition.
 Even after the incident, he felt the sting of racial injustice despite his instant fame.
 He was not acknowledged for this act of service for six months by navy officials, with black journalists having to campaign for his recognition until he became the first African-American recipient of the Navy Cross, awarded for his actions during the attack on Pearl Harbor.
 Nonetheless, the Navy still refused to identify Miller for another three months and rebuffed calls for Miller to come to shore and receive the award from President Roosevelt in person.

-The story of Miller is one that was often repeated time and time again with other African-American sailors whose awardings of the Navy Cross were delayed until decades after the conflict ceased.
+The story of Miller was one that was often repeated time and time again with other African-American sailors whose awardings of the Navy Cross were delayed until decades after the conflict ceased.
 Alonzo Swann and Eugene Smith were given Navy Crosses decades after the men enlisted in the Navy for their quick action as anti-aircraft gunners aboard the USS Intrepid.
 The teenaged Swann and Smith, manning Gun Tub No. 10, shot down an incoming Kamikaze pilot as the ship coasted through the Leyte Gulf.
 All but twenty of his fellow sailors bailed from their posts.
 Even as the remaining gunmen were successful in shooting down the pilot, the resulting crash killed nine men and injured six.
 Official Naval news releases were sent out announcing the award of the Navy Cross but the high honor was crossed out and replaced by the words "Bronze Star metals [sic]."
 This was then rectified in 1993 and 1994 respectively.

 Several sailors of this era reported a similar story of their contribution to fighting in the conflict being overlooked in history such as Steward's Mate, 2nd class James Killebrew, who manned a 20mm gun on board the USS Tennessee and helped defend the boat from attacking aircraft in the battles of Leyte Gulf, Iwo Jima, and Okinawa.
 He reports that his story was not at all unusual, and that several other African Americans would volunteer to see combat in spite of their status as steward's mates or messmen.